Medical expert of the article

 - Osteomyelitis.

-The nature of bone pain
+Nature of bone pain

-Methods for diagnosis of bone pain
+Diagnostic methods for bone pain

 In these cases, radionuclide scintigraphy and magnetic resonance imaging (MRI) are the preferred diagnostic tools.